wvanderp/awesome-dutch-osint/README.md

 With the charts located at `AD 2.24 <ICAO code> CHARTS RELATED TO AN AERODROME`, with the most interesting charts being

 * `Aerodrome chart` - an overview of the airport
-* `Aircraft parking / docking chart` - an overview of all the parking spaces on the airport
+* `Aircraft parking / docking chart` - an overview of all the parking spaces at the airport

-## 🛸 Drone no-fly zones
+### 🛸 Drone no-fly zones

 The LVNL publishes a map with all the no-fly zones for drones in the Netherlands.
 This map shows no-fly zones and zones where you are limited in flying.

 <https://map.godrone.nl/>

+### 🎤 LiveATC

+LiveATC is a website that streams air traffic control communications from all over the world.
+There are many streams from the Netherlands.

+Amsterdam Schiphol Airport (ICAO: EHAM) is the most popular stream in the Netherlands.
+It can be found at <https://www.liveatc.net/search/?icao=eham>.

+But many other airports in the Netherlands are also streamed.
+You can find over at [Google](https://www.google.nl/search?q=site%3Ahttps%3A%2F%2Fwww.liveatc.net%2F+the+netherlands)

 ## 🚗 Cars